Coming to Jesus

 Then he gave a wonderful kid-friendly sermon about how every single person is unique and special and should never try to change to fit in.
 “You’re all puzzle pieces that God made to fit perfectly into His puzzle and make a beautiful picture together,” he told the kids, and I looked over at my gorgeous, smart, perfect, neurotic, green-eyed, crazy-haired daughter and was so thankful that no one was trying to jam her down with their fist to make her fit in a certain place in a puzzle.
 (Full disclosure: I do this with puzzles whenever I try to do puzzles, which is rarely.)

-I don’t like religion when it’s used to shame people or treat them hatefully or make them feel bad.
+I don’t like religion when it’s used to shame people or treat them hatefully or make them feel less than.
 I don’t like using God as a way to scare kids into good behavior any more than I like using Santa Claus to do that.
 I want my kids to know right from wrong on their own terms, and I believe that religion can be a part of that, but I also think there can be moral atheists and immoral folks in church every Sunday.

 But this feels right.
 It feels nice.
 It feels comforting.